 If you’re thinking about tearing down some walls to open up your floor plan, be sure to leave the closets in.
 I know the linen closet in the hall doesn’t seem like too much of a loss, but where are you going to put all of your guest bedding?
 The bathroom?

 Trends are fun — but most of them aren’t timeless.
 One place you really want to avoid trends is in the structural parts of your house (e.g. taking out your closets).
 Paint is nice and easy to change, but wood paneling, brick walls, colored fixtures, and other built in customizations can scare away potential buyers.
+A sleek new toilet would make the bathroom pop.
+If your budget permits, check out what Toto toilets are available.
 If you need some classic ideas, check out old magazines and articles to discover design elements which have endured the test of time.

 We spent our entire remodeling budget on the inside of the house and completely ignored the exterior.
 And, if I’m being honest, the outside of the house could have really used some help.
 Rust brown trim isn’t the hippest of colors.